Special Interest Groups

 Join a special interest group

-If you are interested in joining a special interest group, we invite you to contact us, sharing some details about you and your current role, outlining your specific interests to participate.
+If you are interested in joining a special interest group, we invite you to contact us, sharing your current role and organisation.

 Please get in touch via email membership@ioregulation.org